djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2023-07-09-anotha-one.markdown

 The first few were, I'm not gonna lie, tough.
 They were sudden, but they were also unexpectable in a profoundly tragic way, and some were straight tragic.
 Recently, they've shifted to a more mundane style: people get older, and older people die.
 It's a fact of life/death.

 By now, I'm practiced.
 My parent calls me up, I can tell from the tone that the news is going to be sad, it's someone old, and I think, "OK, I've been through this."
 It's not easy, but I make it.
 I fire up my "mourning" playlist.
-I tell my friends that I might be a bit down for the next few days, but that I'll be fine, but that sometimes I think, "Oops, I should've told someone", so that's why I'm telling them.
+I tell my friends that I might be a bit down for the next few days (two weeks seems to be a ceiling for the half life), but that I'll be fine, but that sometimes I think, "Oops, I should've told someone", so that's why I'm telling them.

 I'm honestly laughing as I type this.
 And no disrespect to my grandma at all.
 It's just why do I have a checklist of what to do?
 Why do I have a "mourning" playlist?